-In early January 1905, Russian Major General Anatoly Stessel, commander of the Port Arthur garrison, decided to surrender, much to the surprise of both the Japanese and his bosses in Moscow, believing that the harbor was no longer worth defending in the face of significant losses.
+In early January 1905, Russian Major General Anatoly Stessel, commander of the Port Arthur garrison, decided to surrender, much to the surprise of both the Japanese and his bosses in Moscow, believing that the harbor was no longer worth defending in the face of humiliating losses.

 With that, the Japanese had achieved a significant victory in the war.
 Stessel was later convicted of treason and sentenced to death for his decision, though he was ultimately pardoned.

 The Russian Navy later sustained heavy losses during the Battle of the Yellow Sea, forcing the empire’s leaders to mobilize their Baltic Fleet to the region as reinforcements.

 With the Russians distracted and demoralized, Japanese ground forces set about controlling the Korean peninsula after landing at Incheon in modern-day South Korea.
 Within two months, they had taken over Seoul and the rest of the peninsula.

 At the end of April 1904, Japanese ground forces began planning an attack on Russian-controlled Manchuria in northeastern China.
 During the first major land battle of the war, the Battle of Yalu River, the Japanese mounted a successful attack against the Russian Eastern Detachment in May 1904, forcing them to retreat back toward Port Arthur.

 With fighting intermittent during the Manchurian winter, the next notable land battle in the conflict began on February 20, 1905, when the Japanese forces attacked the Russians at Mukden.
 Days of harsh fighting ensued.